Connection is my core value. It's where love resides. It's the birthplace of Purpose, Empowerment, Action, Compassion, & Equity; PEACE.

 Professional and academic background

-(This is the more formal blurb that people read at professional events)
+(This is the formal intro that people read for my professional speaking engagements)

-After completing her undergraduate degree in Psychology, and a Masters degree in Child Studies and Education, Akila thrived as a teacher in Ontario, Canada and as a teacher trainer and presenter, both locally and abroad.
-She has held numerous leadership roles in the areas of equity and well-being and continues to advance her work through a PhD in Social Justice Education at the University of Toronto, while teaching in Toronto schools.
-When she is not in a classroom, she is enjoying daily life as a mother to her two young children.
+After completing her undergraduate degree in Psychology, and a Masters degree in Child Studies and Education, Akila thrived as a teacher in Ontario, Canada and as a teacher trainer and presenter, both locally and internationally.
+She has held numerous leadership roles in the areas of equity and well-being, is a champion for girls' empowerment, and her work was recognized with a nomination for the Ontario Teacher's Award for Teaching Excellence.
+She continues to advance her work through a PhD in Social Justice Education at the University of Toronto, serving on numerous non-profit Board of Directors, consulting and facilitation education workshops, while still teaching in Toronto schools.
+In her spare time she enjoys the arts and daily life as a mother to her two young children.

 In India, with my grandparents